St Paul's Church, Clifton, Bristol: Mosaics

 The mosaics of St Paul's are a collection of 11 opus sectile works, lining the nave and in the reredos, produced by James Powell & Sons of Whitefriars, London.
 The earliest of these, in the reredos, were installed in 1903, a gift to the church from Sir George White following his daughter's wedding.
 The most recent is from the late 1920s.
 As such, these eleven mosaics cover virtually the whole period of opus sectile work by Powell's.
 As Powell's order and cash books are now in the Victoria and Albert Museum we have access to information about the mosaics.
 The Good Shepard was installed in 1919 at a cost of £240 while the smaller Angel of Victory installed in the same year cost £115.

 Details of selected mosaics

 Purity with Lily

 Opus sectile panel to the right of the tower porch door.
 Donated to the church to commemorate Catharine Cole, who died on 4 July 1902.
 Powells cash book records this on 16 May 1903, designed by Hardwick and costing £15.

 St David with His Harp

 Opus sectile panel, to the left of the tower porch door.
 Donated to commemorate RHF Farrar Lambeert, who sang in the choir for 30 years and died on 28 April 1903.
 The cash books date the panel on 23 November 1903, designed by Penwarden, and costing £23.

+Music

+Choir

+St Paul's is home to the University of Bristol Church Choir, a choir of university students who sing weekly choral services during term time under the direction of two Organ Scholars, usually undergraduate students from the University of Bristol.
+The choir largely sings music of the Anglican choral tradition.

+The choir is affiliated to the University of Bristol Students' Union as a student society and thus welcomes undergraduates and postgraduates from the University to sing in the choir.

+Organ

+St Paul's houses a two-manual organ built by F. Rothwell in 1905.
+The organ incorporates some earlier pipework, but was substantially reconstructed in 1975 by Percy Daniel & Co. in a more eclectic style.
+It has 29 speaking stops over 2 manuals and pedals, with electric action.
+A full specification can be found on the NPOR.

+One Equal Music

+In 2021, St Paul's launched a new music project called One Equal Music.
+One Equal Music seeks to widen access to musical opportunities, in order to improve wellbeing, foster community, raise confidence, and encourage talent.
+Through the project, St Paul's has established a Choral Scholarship Programme, Children's Choir in East Bristol, Singing for the Brain group, Lunchtime Concert Series, and a number of community focused music events.